 As a result of the collaborative efforts, the magazine strives to make it easier for teachers/advisers to be up-to-date in their skills and to have confidence in their classrooms as they provide the best multimedia journalism education possible for their students.

-Each author is responsible for providing the editor with a photograph of themself, a short biography (maximum, 100 words) and contact information (mailing address, email address and phone number(s).
+Each author is responsible for providing the editor with a head-and-shoulders photograph of him/herself, a short biography (maximum, 100 words) and contact information (mailing address, email address and phone number(s).
 Each author will receive two copies of the finished publication.

 |Issue||Copy deadline||To printer||To members|